Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

-You’ll swim with sharks, stingrays and sea turtles.
-You’ll be surrounded by schools of fish.
+You’ll swim with sharks, stingrays, and sea turtles.
+Be surrounded by schools of fish.
 And, you’ll gain an insight into a whole other world below the water.

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

 A full-day snorkeling trip in Caye Caulker typically lasts for around 6 to 7 hours, starting at 9am.
-And, in that time, you’ll visit at least 5 truly special places to snorkel along the Belize barrier reef.
+And, in that time, you’ll visit at least 5 truly special places to snorkel along the Belize Barrier Reef system.

 A sea turtle on the seabed, a special moment on a Caye Caulker Snorkeling tour